Siege of Breda (1793): Siege

+Within a few days the Armée du Nord was ordered to return to Brussels rather than further entering Holland.

 Aftermath

 The next day Dumouriez himself arrived in Breda.
 A liberty tree with a Phrygian cap on top was planted in front of the town hall, and Dumouriez and his officers danced around it whilst singing "La Marseillaise".
 A gallows was later placed next to it, to maintain order.
 A Batavian Committee was appointed to form a new governance.
 However, when Dumouriez suffered a crushing defeat in the Battle of Neerwinden (18 March 1793), commander Flers prepared the city's defences.
 On 29 March, a States officer ordered the fortress to capitulate in the name of the Prince of Orange, while Dumouriez sent Flers a letter ordering him to evacuate Breda.
 After several days of negotiations, the French handed the city back to the States without firing a single shot.

 In September 1794, the French returned and there were several skirmishes in the environs of Breda, leading people to fear a new siege.
 This would not happen, however: the French besieged 's-Hertogenbosch, Grave and Nijmegen, crossed the frozen rivers, advanced through the Bommelerwaard and occupied Utrecht and Amsterdam in January 1795.
 While the stadtholder and his family and entourage fled to England, the Batavian Revolution in Amsterdam occurred and the Batavian Republic was proclaimed on 18 January.
 This rendered further resistance futile, and Breda surrendered without a fight on 27 January 1795.